SeanNewman22/isit320-newman-2018/README.md

 I wrote this in class

-I wrote this in Cloud9
+I wrote this on Cloud9

 I wrote this in Pristine Lubuntu on Sunday and Friday.